perajacks/comp_mechii_part1/README.md

 The argo used is: q = heat flow, k = heat conduction, h = heat transfer coefficient ,T∞ = ambient temperature.

+The Python code given in this repo has the perpuse of geting an inpute file of the stracture charakteristics and prudusing a stifness matrix K. Stifness matrix K is made by combining the local matrixes of each indivdual triangular element stifnes matrix.
+After establishing the K matrix we have to apply the boundary condtitions( Diricklet, Newman, Robin)